pwnbait-AKA-FredwardGoodboy/papirus-folders-gui-wayland/README.md

 This fork of papirus-folders-gui is intended for use in systems using Wayland, rather than X-based GUIs.
 `pkexec papirus-folders` requires elevated permissions and the original version of papirus-folders-gui did not address this.
 This modified version allows the program to launch and will present the user with system authentication dialog upon the selection of a new folder color.
-This fork was edited from the original project with the assistance Gemini-CLI.
+This fork was edited from the original project with the assistance of Gemini-CLI.

 I will not be providing support.